gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 # I) Introduction:

 In 2020, Ofqual, the English regulator of qualifications, exams and tests in England produced an algorithm trying to combat glade inflation and moderate teacher-predicted grades for A levels, after examinations were cancelled in the COVID-19 pandemic.
-Teachers found that nearly 40% of their A-levels assessments downgraded by the algorithm (Adams et al. 2020) and independent schools were favoured disporportionately above publicly funded schools (Nye and Thompson 2020).
+Teachers found that nearly 40% of their A-levels assessments downgraded by the algorithm (Adams et al. 2020) and independent schools were favoured disproportionately above publicly funded schools (Haines 2020; Nye and Thompson 2020).

 The algorithm, officially titled "Ofqual's Direct Centre Performance model" works as follows.
 It is based on the record of school being assessed.
 Firstly, the examination centre of each school provides a list of teacher predicted grades (centre assessed grades, CAGs).
-The students of each class were then placed in rank order on the basis of their predicted grade.
+The students of each class is then placed in rank order on the basis of their predicted grade.
 Secondly, for classes with more than 15 students, the historical results of the school were also consulted.
-Going back three years, the average number of students getting each grade (A*, B, C, D, E, U, with A* being the highest attainable and U denoting "unclassified, or in other words "fail") is being added into the calculation.
-Thirdly, if this data was available, the calculation could be further enhanced on the basis of the historical data of the class's prior attainment
+Going back three years, the average number of students getting each grade (A*, A, B, C, D, E, and U, with A* being the highest attainable and U denoting "unclassified, or in other words "fail") is being added into the calculation.
+Thirdly, if this data was available, the calculation could be further enhanced on the basis of the historical data of the class's prior attainment in their GSCE's.
+(Hern 2020b).

+In his study, Haines found that the Ofqual algorithm skewes the grades as well upwards as downwards (Haines 2020).
+In other words, it hollows out the middle of the grade distribution for students, pushing certain students up and other students down based on their school's historical data.
+The main aim of this study is, next to learning more about the algorithm in general, to find whether this bias can be found when analysing the functioning of the algorithm for private schools in comparison to state schools.
+This brought us to our main hypothesis:

-Our Hypothesis was that the algorithm was either strongly push results downwards across all schools or push the results of independent schools upwards.
-We found that the algorithm had a tendency to push results upwards.
-There was a slightly stronger upward trend for independent schools, but this was not statistically greatly significant, however, given that very small classes’ data were masked by the government for data protection reasons, almost 2x as many independent schools’ data was missing from the calculation than maintained school data, indicating that the difference might be stronger in real life.
+H1.
+The algorithm either strongly pushes results downwards across all schools or pushes the results of independent schools upwards.

+The main finding of our analysis is that the algorithm had a tendency to push results upwards.
+There was a slightly stronger upward trend for independent schools, but this was not statistically greatly significant.
+However, given that very small classes’ data were masked by the government for data protection reasons, almost 2x as many independent schools’ data was missing from the calculation than maintained school data, indicating that the difference might be stronger in real life.

+Our study underlines the relevance of a thorhough ethicial assessment of algorithms used by both public and private institutions, _especially_ in an educational setting.
+In addition, it brings again under attention the relevance of adequate technical training and digital skills of public administration officials who are, in case of lack of knowledge, often still highly depend on third party providers that might have less for the ethical implications of their algorithm.

 # II) Methodological approach: